Tate cycles on some quaternionic Shimura varieties mod p: Goren--Oort cycles

 We fix a regular multiweight $(\underline k,w)$.
 Recall that $\calL_{\ttS, \ttT}^{(\underline k, w)}$ denotes the automorphic $\ell$-adic local system on $\Sh_{K_p}(G_{\ttS,\ttT})$.
 The same construction above also gives rise to an isomorphism

 \begin{remark} It was pointed out to us by X. Zhu that the union of all Goren--Oort cycles associated to periodic semi-meanders with $r$ arcs is exactly the closure of certain \emph{Newton strata} of the unitary Shimura variety, transported to the quaternionic side.
-In the case of Hilbert modular varieties, the relevant Newton polygon is as explained in Remark~\ref{R:GO cycles are NP stratification}.
+In the case of Hilbert modular varieties, the union of all codimension $r$ Goren--Oort cycles are exactly the closed Newton stratum of the Newton polygon with slopes $\frac{r}{g}$ and $\frac{g-r}{g}$ both with multiplicity $g$.
 So maybe the name ``Goren--Oort" is slightly misleading, as it usually refers to stratification given by the $p$-torsion subgroup of the universal abelian varieties. \end{remark}

 \begin{example} Let $F$ be of degree $6$ over $\QQ$ and $\ttS = \ttT = \emptyset$.
 Then $\Sh_K(G_{\emptyset,\emptyset})$ is (the special fiber of) the Hilbert modular variety for $F$.
 Let $\tau_0, \dots, \tau_5$ denote the embeddings of $\calO_F$ into $\ZZ_p^\ur$ so that $\tau_i = \tau_{i\pmod 6}$ and $\tau_{i+1} = \sigma \tau_i$.
 We have a universal abelian variety $A$ over $\Sh_K(G_{\emptyset, \emptyset})$ equipped with an $\calO_F$-action.